Search for Annual Modulation in Combined ANAIS 112 and COSINE 100 Data using Bayesian Model Comparison: Analysis and Results

-where all the terms have the same meaning as in Eq.~\ref{eq:res}.
-For the model $M_1$, $f(x,\theta)$ is equal to a constant value $A$.
+where $\eta_i$ denotes the observed residuals binned in 15-day intervals; $f(x,\theta)$ is the model function used to fit the data; and $\sigma_i$ denotes the observed error in $\eta_i$.
+For model $M_2$, $f(x,\theta)$ is given by Eq~\ref{eq:res}.~\footnote{\rthis{Note that in our previous works~\cite{Krishakanais}, we had used $\omega (t+t_0)$ instead of $\omega (t-t_0)$.
+Here, we use Eq.~\ref{eq:res} as our signal model to be consistent with C25}.} For the model $M_1$, $f(x,\theta)$ is equal to a constant value $A$.
 The total duration of the dataset is equal to 1381 days and 1376 days for 1-6 keV and 2-6 keV, respectively.
 The next step involves choosing priors for the free parameters.
 In C25, only the amplitude was kept as a free parameter, while all the parameters fixed to that expected from a dark matter signal.
 For this analysis, we use multiple sets of priors for the amplitude, period, and phase similar to ~\cite{Krishakanais}.
-To evaluate the Bayesian evidence, we use the nested sampler implemented in {\tt Dynesty}~\cite{Speagle}.
-For the amplitude we use uniform priors between maximum and minimum value of the observed residuals in 1-6 and 2-6 keV.
-For the angular frequency and phase, we use both uniform and normal priors.
+To evaluate Bayesian evidence, we use the nested sampler implemented in {\tt Dynesty}~\cite{Speagle}. \rthis{We ran {\tt Dynesty} using dynamic nested sampling with initial number of live points equal to 1024 and $\Delta \ln Z$ tolerance of 0.1, where $Z$ is the Bayesian evidence.} For the amplitude, \rthis{we use two sets of uniform priors for the cosine model.
+For the first set, we use uniform priors} between the maximum and minimum value of the observed residuals in 1-6 keV and 2-6 keV. \rthis{We then also considered uniform priors on the cosine amplitude between zero and maximum (absolute) value of the observed residuals in 1-6 and 2-6 keV.
+However, in both cases for the constant rate model, the lower bound on the prior corresponds to the minimum value of the observed residuals.} For the angular frequency and phase, we use both uniform and normal priors.
 The uniform priors on the phase are the same as in ~\cite{Krishakanais} and given by $t_0 \in [0, 365]$ days.
 For the uniform prior on $\omega$, we used a lower and upper bound based on the maximum duration of the dataset ($\sim$ 1380 days) and bin size (15 days), respectively.
 This corresponds to $\omega \in \mathcal{U}$ (0.00455,0.418) rad/day.
-The normal prior on $\omega$ was based on the best-fit value for period obtained from the latest DAMA/LIBRA analysis, viz. $T=0.999 \pm 0.001 $ day~\cite{DAMA18}, which corresponds to $\omega \in \mathcal{N} (0.0172,1.36 \times 10^{-5}$) rad/day.
+The normal prior on $\omega$ was based on the best-fit value for period obtained from the latest DAMA/LIBRA analysis, viz. $T=0.999 \pm 0.001 $ \rthis{year}~\cite{DAMA18}, which corresponds to $\omega \in \mathcal{N} (0.0172,1.36 \times 10^{-5}$) rad/day.
 Similarly for the phase $t_0$, we used a Gaussian prior based on the DAMA/LIBRA best-fit value of $t_0 = 145 \pm 5$ days.
 A summary of all the four sets of priors for the cosine model can be found in Table~\ref{tab:priortable1}.